Venox-Network/vanadium/README.md

-# vanadium
+# Vanadium
-Plugin(s) and other resources for Vanadium
+Plugin made for the VanadiumSMP Minecraft server, which is owned/managed by Venox Network.